Plan Your VisitPlan Your Visit

 To care for the health and safety of our guests, staff and volunteers, we will follow all local, state and federal guidelines as it pertains to COVID precautions for gatherings both indoors and outdoors.
 You can find information about current guidelines observed at our San Francisco venue in San Francisco’s Safer Return Together Order.

-Proof of vaccination will be required to enter the building.
+Proof of full vaccination will be required to enter the building.

 All guests are required to wear a properly fitted mask inside of the facility.